Uplinza (Inebilizumab)

 [see Warnings and Precautions (5.2)].PremedicationTable 1 shows premedication to administer prior to each infusion of UPLIZNA to reduce the frequency and severity of infusion reactions

 [see Warnings and Precautions (5.1)].Table 1.
 Premedication Prior to Each UPLIZNA Infusion Type of Premedication Route of Administration Examples (or Equivalent) Administration Time Prior to UPLIZNA Infusion corticosteroid intravenous methylprednisolone 80 mg to 125 mg 30 minutes antihistamine oral diphenhydramine 25 mg to 50 mg 30 to 60 minutes antipyretic oral acetaminophen 500 mg to 650 mg 30 to 60 minutes )5.1 Infusion ReactionsUPLIZNA can cause infusion reactions, including anaphylaxis.
-Symptoms can include headache, nausea, somnolence, dyspnea, fever, myalgia, rash, or palpitations.
-During the randomized clinical trial period, infusion reactions were observed with the first course of UPLIZNA in 9.3% of NMOSD patients.
-Infusion reactions of UPLIZNA were observed in 7.4% of IgG4-RD patients during the randomized controlled period.
+Symptoms of infusion reactions can include headache, nausea, somnolence, dyspnea, fever, myalgia, rash, or palpitations.
+Infusion reactions were observed in 9.3%, 7.4%, and 10.1% of patients treated with UPLIZNA during the randomized controlled periods of Study 1 in patients with NMOSD, Study 2 in patients with IgG4-RD, and Study 3 in patients with gMG, respectively.
 Infusion reactions were most common with the first infusion but were also observed during subsequent infusions.Reducing the Risk of Infusion Reactions and Managing Infusion ReactionsAdminister pre-medication with a corticosteroid, an antihistamine, and an antipyretic

 [see Dosage and Administration (2.2)].Management recommendations for infusion reactions depend on the type and severity of the reaction